 The might Rufiji with its renowned population of hippos and crocodiles flows to the Indian Ocean.
 The river has been designated as a photographic zone and is popular for tourists.

 Large Populations of African Wild dogs

 In Nyerere African Hunting Dogs are thriving, unlike most of those elsewhere on the continent.
 In fact, the park has the last true stronghold for African hunting dogs in Africa.
 While this species is highly dangerous, it is in few areas.
 Nyerere gives visitors a chance to see them.

 Highest Concentration of Hippos and Crocodile

-Rufiji River in Nyerere National Park is home t plenty of hippos and Nile crocodiles.
+Rufiji River in Nyerere National Park is home to plenty of hippos and Nile crocodiles.

 In Nyerere National Park, bird life is diverse and abundant.
-More than 440 species of birds has been recorded!
-These species are found in sandbanks, oxbow lakes and channels are home to these species.
-The rare species of pel’s fishing owls and white backed heron which live in the wooded section of the riverbank
+More than 440 species of birds are available.
+These species are in sandbanks, oxbow lakes and channels are home to these species.
+The rare species of Pel’s fishing owls and white backed heron which live in the wooded section of the riverbank

 Continent Largest Population of Elephants

-The largest concentration of elephants on the continent has been known for taking home in this park.
+The largest concentration of elephants on the continent is in this park.

 Rare Species of Antelopes